Thun78/COMP0212-Group15/README.md

 # COMP0212-Group15

-This repository contains Python scripts for visualizing and generating analytical space debris trajectories.
+This repository contains Python scripts for visualizing and generating space debris trajectories.
 It includes codes for heatmap plotting, 3D and 2D modeling visualization, and plotting real world data.

 ---